yoyoyoju/TIL/vim/navigation.md

 - zt: put the current line to the top of the screen
 - zb: put the current line to the bottom of the screen
 - n%: go to n% point of the file, where n is a number (like 10%)
+- ctrl + o: move back to where you were

 ### scroll